jacobtomlinson/carte-noire/_posts/2020-04-30-ramadan-reflection-on-fasting-plus-some-taoism.md

 ![Ghazali-Chain-Passion](/resources/images/04-30-2020/ghazali_2.jpg)

-This quote, I feel, succinctly captures the essence of fasting, which is a "grounding" of ones desires to reality, a reminder that one's desires are a means to an end (and not something to be pursued blindly) — essentially a separation between the soul and its desires, in an effort to control and remove oneself from its intoxication.
+These excerpts, I feel, succinctly capture the essence of fasting, which is a "grounding" of ones desires to reality, a reminder that one's desires are a means to an end (and not something to be pursued blindly) — essentially a separation between the soul and its desires, in an effort to control and remove oneself from its intoxication.

 This is a theme I have noticed is present in Daoism as well — the understanding of spirituality as an attempt to grasp the Nothing, what is not there.
 This is parallel to Islam's purpose of grasping and worshipping God even if He is invisible (belief in the unseen); I would even argue the purpose of all (or most) spirituality+religion is to grasp Nothing, and in doing so, be able to grasp Everything; to only be able to grapple with Existence through understanding non-Existence (or transcendent existence, what may exist outside of our own existence).
 To be able to handle Everything once you have experienced Nothing (finding strength in weakness, desire in the undesirable, grasping the Soft, the Indistinct, the Unclear [the Tao]).